 Pour 1 cup of boiled water over the tea bag, steep and cover for 10 minutes.
 Drink about one hour before bedtime.Gaia Herbs Sleep and Relax Herbal Tea Bags, 16 Count

-You may have to try Valerian tea yourself to find out if this sleep tea is effective for you as a natural sleep aid.
+You may have to try Valerian tea or other sleep promoting teas for yourself to find out if they are effective for you as a natural sleep aid.

 Get practical advice on how to fall asleep, stay asleep and to get deep sleep.
 It's free so sign up here: